 This led to demonstrations in schools, after schools, camps, the Bronx Zoo, Apple Retail Stores, conferences, film festivals, and cultural arts centers from New York City to Qatar to Rwanda!

-The Animation Chefs, and our family, have literally grown up animating and teaching digital storytelling.
+The Animation Chefs have literally grown up animating and teaching digital storytelling.

-There is a lot more to our story, but in short, our students and fans have created over 30 hours of stop motion animation, that we are aware of.
-This is the equivalent of almost all of the Pixar movies put together.
+There is a lot more to our story, but in short, our students and fans have created over 40 hours of stop motion animation.
+This is the equivalent of all of the Pixar movies put together in shear volume.

 If you know anybody who has helped more kids make movies, let us know.
 We would like to meet them!